Special Employee's and Technican's Licences are issued subject to conditions.

-Special Employees and Technicians must ensure that they are aware of their responsibilities as a licence holder.
-Information on the conditions that apply to these licences can be found here:
+Licence holders must ensure that they are aware of their responsibilities as a licence holder.

-Applicants must be18 years of age or older.
+Applicants are required to be 18 years of age or older.

-Your application will be assessed by the Tasmanian Liquor and gaming Commission to determine whether or not you are suitable to be a licence holder.
-To make this assessment, the Commission may contact:
+Applications are assessed by the Tasmanian Liquor and Gaming Commission to determine the individual's suitability to be a licence holder.

 Responsible Conduct of Gambling

 It is a requirement for every person involved in the conduct of gambling in a venue in Tasmania to undertake a Responsible Conduct of Gambling course approved by the Tasmanian Liquor and Gaming Commission.